Savvy Dating 101: How to Enjoy First Dates

 Our immediate goal should be simple: To learn a bit more about the person we are dating without making them feel as if they have to pass a test.

 The fact is, the few brave souls who are willing to reveal the whole truth and nothing but the truth also happen to be the one's who almost never get a second date.
 As Jack Nicholson said in A Few Good Men, "You can't handle the truth."
-Anyway, what person in their right mind really wants to know about their dates psychotherapy sessions; how much it hurt to pass a kidney stone, and how much they hate their mother---all this before you've even had a chance to finish your salad.
-Do yourself a favor.
-Don't go there.
+What person in their right mind really wants to know about their dates psychotherapy sessions; how much it hurt when they passed a kidney stone or why they think they have a foot fetish, all before you've even had a chance to finish your salad.
+Nobody I know.

 Three Easy Rules: It's Not That Complicated!